Doctor of Missiology

 Module Four: Integration and Dissertation Writing

-- Each module will be structured as a 12-unit block, comprised of an eight-unit seminar and a four-unit methods course.
+- Each module is structured as a 12-unit block, comprised of an eight-unit seminar and a four-unit methods course.

 - Each module occurs within a 9-month term.
 The first 3 modules revolve around a two-week on campus intensive; the final module, a one-week campus intensive.
 Modules include pre-intensive reading and online interaction and post-intensive assignments with online connection and peer interaction.